 Additional Award Details

 CASSS, which began in 1983 as the Bay Area Chromatography Colloquium honors its history with this award.
 Annually, it recognizes a scientist’s outstanding contributions to the fields of separation science and technology with particular consideration given to those who have developed new methods and techniques.
-This award includes a plaque, a small monetary award, and reimbursement of travel expenses to the symposium at which the award is presented.
+This award includes a plaque, a small monetary award, and reimbursement of travel expenses to the major international symposium at which the award is presented.
 This award has a long tradition with the first being presented in 1995.

 Once a year (typically in early Spring), Directors, Associate Directors, and all previous CASSS award winners are asked by the chair of the CASSS Academic committee to nominate a living person that meets the award citation requirements.
 Members of the CASSS Board of Directors are not eligible for nomination.